Short Course Announcement:

 application table

 This will be an intensive course.
 We will begin on Sunday afternoon and end by about 4 p.m. on Friday.
 There will likely be several evening sessions.
 Everyone will be expected to participate in all sessions.
 Participants are strongly advised to reside on campus for the duration of the course.
-Instructors will be Alan Czarnetzki (Professor of Meteorology) and Timothy Cooney (Professor of Earth Science and Science Education).
+The instructor will be Alan Czarnetzki, Professor of Meteorology.

-Preference will be given to high school science teachers, but middle school science teachers are also eligible to apply.
+Middle and high school science teachers are eligible to participate.
 Out-of-state residents are encouraged to apply.
+Previous experience developing classroom materials will be given strong consideration.
 Completion of a college-level, introductory weather course or equivalent (e.g., the American Meteorological Society's DataStreme Atmosphere Course) would be helpful, but all applicants will be considered.
 Tuition, on-campus housing, meals, course materials, a modest $1,000 stipend and 2 graduate credits from UNI will be provided by STORM.
-The value of the tuition alone for an Iowa resident in Summer 2008 was $718.
+The value of the tuition alone for an Iowa resident in Summer 2011 was $832.
 Travel support based on round-trip mileage will also be provided.
-Participants are responsible for course application ($25) and graduate admission fees ($30, plus transcript costs if a previous degree is not from UNI).
+Participants are responsible for course application ($25) and graduate admission fees ($50, plus transcript costs if a previous degree is not from UNI).

-Applications will be accepted until session is filled, but those received by February 27, 2009 will be given first consideration.
-Individuals who are accepted will be notified by email on or shortly after March 6th.
-Application fees will be returned to those not selected for participation in the course.
+Applications will be accepted until session is filled, but those received by February 17, 2012 will be given first consideration.
+Individuals who are accepted will be notified by email on or shortly after February 23rd.
 Upon acceptance, we will work individually with participants to ensure graduate admission to UNI.